DenizSt/TriCats/README.md

 --- | ---
 `LICENSE` | full license statement
-`README.md` | readme and short documentation (this file) `stdlib` | standard library, which contains shortcuts for frequently-used diagrams and relations `Trivalent.m` | contains the package code
+`README.md` | readme and short documentation (this file) `stdlib.m` | standard library, which contains shortcuts for frequently-used diagrams and relations `Trivalent.m` | contains the package code